ChrisPenner/ChrisPenner.github.io/site/drafts/gadts.md

 ```

 We don't need to include an `Eq a` constraint in the type because GHC knows that
-it's impossible to construct `HasEq` without one!
+it's impossible to construct `HasEq` without one, and it carries that constraint *with the value* in the constructor!

 In this post we'll be using a technique which follows (perhaps unintuitively) from this; take a look at this type: